-Knife Rights would also like to recognize Sen. Hill’s constituent, retired Air Force Master Sgt.
-John Bloodgood, whose request was the inspiration for this bill and who did a great job supporting the bill in testimony at the bill’s hearings.
+Knife Rights was pleased to be able to assist the sponsors in moving this bill through the legislature.
+Knife Rights’ Director of Legislative Affairs, Todd Rathner, traveled to Denver to lobby the bill at the invitation of the sponsors, overcoming objections raised by some legislators.
+We’d also like to thank Sen. Hill’s constituent, retired Air Force Master Sgt.
+John Bloodgood, whose request was the inspiration for this bill and who did a great job supporting the bill in testimony at the hearings.

 Note that the repeal does not become effective until 90 days after the current legislative session ends.
 That would make enactment August 9, 2017.
 Until enactment, possession of automatic and gravity knives remains illegal in Colorado.
 Also worth noting is that once enacted and the ban is repealed, automatic knives will be subject to Colorado’s concealed carry blade length limitation of 3.5 inches or less.

 We’d also like to thank the American Civil Liberties Union, the ACLU of Colorado and County Sheriffs of Colorado for supporting this important criminal justice reform bill.